algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 The project will be divided into the following tasks:

 - User Interface: Creating an intuitive and interactive user interface for the wine and cheese pairing service.
-- Bar code scanning: Creating the Bar Code scanning feature.
+- Bar code scanning: Creating the bar code scanning feature.
 - Testing and Debugging: Testing the system for bugs, performance issues, and usability problems, and fixing them as soon as possible.
-- Data base creation / Implementation: Creating the wine and the cheese databases based on the provided documentation.
+- Data base creation / implementation: Creating the wine and the cheese databases based on the provided documentation.
 - Documentation: Writing technical documentation, user guides, and other relevant documentation for the project.

 The team will collaborate across all project tasks, with each member bringing their specific skills and expertise to different parts of the work.
-Regular meetings will be scheduled to review progress, share updates, and quickly resolve any challenges that may appear during development.
+Regular meetings will be scheduled to review progress, share updates, and quickly resolve any challenges that may applicationear during development.
 Throughout the process, the team will also engage with the customer to gather feedback and confirm that deliverables meet expectations.

 The project aims to be completed within the agreed timeline, with consistent updates provided to the customer to ensure the work stays aligned with their needs and requirements.

-### 3.1 Task Distribution

-The tasks will be distributed among the team members:

-- User Interface: Guillaume (SE)
-- Data base creation / Implementation: Guillaume (SE) / Julian (TL)
-- Bar code scanning: Guillaume (SE)
-- Testing and Debugging: Vivien (QA), Guillaume (SE)
-- Documentation: Vivien (QA), Julian (TL), Camille (PGM), Lucas (TW), Guillaume (SE)

-### 3.2 Shedule

-The project will be divided in 6 weeks, with the following milestones:

-- Week 1: Overview of the project, creation of the roadmap.
-- Week 2: Mockup creation, starting the functional specification.
-- Week 3: Functional specification completion, starting the technical specification.
-Code should be in progress based on the mockup.
-- Week 4: Technical Specification completion, starting the usermanual.
-- Week 5: Code should be almost done, Quality Assurance testing is starting.
-- Week 6: Oral presentation preparation.

 ---

-## 4. Developement Environement
+## 4. Development Environement

 Our team uses multiple machines to work on this project, such as: